 This will depend on:

-- the amount, nature, and sensitivity of the personal data
+- the amount, nature, and sensitivity of the personal data;

-- the potential risk of harm from unauthorised use or disclosure of your personal data
+- the potential risk of harm from unauthorised use or disclosure of your personal data;

-- whether we can achieve those purposes in other ways
+- whether we can achieve those purposes in other ways.

 For documents supporting recruitment, application and sifting the retention period is 18 months.

 If your application is not successful, personally identifiable data is removed 18 months after your most recent application via a digital purge of data.
 We may with your consent request to hold your data for longer as other future roles may suit your application.
 For certain roles, we have talent pools of potential job candidates.
-If you’re successful throughout the recruitment process, you will be held in our talent pool until a role becomes available.
+If you are successful throughout the recruitment process, you will be held in our talent pool until a role becomes available.

 You have the right to:

 - request access to your personal information (known as a ‘data subject access request’ or DSAR) – you will receive a copy of the personal information we hold about you, so you can check that we are lawfully processing it.
 It also allows you to request an electronic copy of any data you have provided in a structured, commonly used and machine-readable format;

 - request that we correct incomplete or inaccurate personal information that we hold about you;